 Who of us is an overcomer?
-I am really trying to listen to the Holy Spirit as He nudges me but most of all I holding tight to the righteousness given to me by the Lord by accepting Christ’s gift of salvation.
+I am really trying to listen to the Holy Spirit as He nudges me but most of all I hold tight to the righteousness given to me by the Lord by accepting Christ’s gift of salvation.

 People attach lots of different meanings to this word, but John explained it clearly in his first epistle.
 Here’s what he said.